IS-120/first-web-page/README.md

   Either choose "Go Live" in the bottom info panel, or find and select "Go Live" in `View -> Command Palette...`

   ## Commit your changes and sync these changes to Github
+  ## Publish your site on Github pages
+  ## Check that your site validates with no errors